 The new recommendations also include providing drugs to all children under five with the virus, all HIV-positive pregnant and breastfeeding women and to people whose partner is uninfected.

 In all of these cases, treatment would start regardless of how far the condition has damaged their immune system.

 Dr Hirnschall added: "We are still seeing young children lagging behind in terms of access to treatment.
-Two-thirds of adults that need anti-retroviral drugs get them, but only a third of young children."'Ambitious but feasible'
+Two-thirds of adults that need anti-retroviral drugs get them, but only a third of young children."